Launching a Portal

 - Priority indicator — For high and critical tasks

-- Evidence content (signatures, credentials, uploaded files, survey responses)
+- Evidence content (signatures, credentials, uploaded files, form responses)

 - Task description